Benidorm News Headlines

 Many have asked in the past..."Where can we take our plastic tops to help"?
 Benidorm town hall has responded, and this heart shaped container is for exclusive use to deposit your bottle tops.
 This container is located on the Avenida de l'Aigüera (the road that runs up alongside the town hall, Benidorm Old Town).

-The charity behind this fund-raising scheme is the Fundación SEUR, who recently gave a cheque to an 8-year-old called Leo from Benidorm, who was able to use the money for aquatic therapy sessions, to help with his Hirschsprung condition, which is associated with his Downs syndrome
+The charity behind this fund-raising scheme is the Fundación SEUR, who recently gave a cheque to an 8-year-old called Leo from Benidorm, who was able to use the money for aquatic therapy sessions, to help with his Hirschsprung condition, which is associated with his Downs syndromes

 26th August - Scooter misuse in Benidorm - 300 disciplinary proceedings issued.